The problem we face

 Campaign for Tobacco Free Kids, 2014

-Tobacco-Free Tennessee Coalition: NashvilleHealth is serving as the administrator and convener for this statewide group.
+Tobacco-Free Tennessee Coalition: NashvilleHealth serves as the administrator and convener for this statewide group of over 20 member organizations.
 This includes coordinating strategic planning sessions, guiding agenda setting, bringing in national and local speakers, managing sub-committees and promoting awareness.

 It’s Quittin’ Time in Tennessee: NashvilleHealth supports the state’s annual Quittin’ Time campaign, which shines a spotlight on our state’s high tobacco use, and encourages those who are ready to quit, to utilize the state Quitline.
 We work with the Tennessee Department of Health and the Governor’s Foundation for Health and Wellness to lead media and public awareness efforts.